 - Must not be in default on a federal student loan

-After accepting a Graduate Plus loan on the NYU Albert system, the government will check your credit to confirm approval.
+After accepting a Graduate PLUS Loan on the NYU Albert system, the government will check your credit to confirm approval.
 However, we advise you to use the credit report resources on our site to check your credit score prior to accepting the loan.
 If there is incorrect information on your report, be sure to rectify the issue(s).
-Possible conditions for a denied Graduate Plus loan as outlined by the Department of Education are:

 An accepted credit check is valid for 180 days.